Tips for keeping backyard chickens—Insights from our experience.

 A great coop will make keeping chickens easier, but chicken safety and comfort is never a given.
 The information below will help you to keep your chickens as secure and cozy as they can be!

 - Full free-ranging of chickens is a risk.
 If you plan to let your chickens roam, keep a watchful eye while they’re out.

-- Second, be sure to use the latches on the coop to secure the chicken door and the nesting box door, especially over night.
+- Use latches on your coop to secure the nesting box and chicken doors, especially at night.

-- Fourth, inspect the ground around the coop and run and fill in any holes that have been dug by predators.
+- Regularly inspect the ground around your coop and fill any holes predators may have made.

 - Place your coop in the shade—we strongly recommend that both the main coop and run are shaded to keep temperatures down in the Summer.